DAIC-tud/docs/content/en/support/FAQs/scheduler.md

 * The requested resources (number of CPUs, amount of memory, number or type of GPUs or specific constraints) limit the number of nodes that are suitable to run a job.
 So, when possible, reduce the requested resources and constraints, and do not request specific GPU types.

 ### Why does my job run on some nodes but fail on other nodes?
-* The nodes have different configurations (processor types, number of cores, memory size, GPU support, and so on- see [Hardware infrastructure](../../../docs/intro_daic/hardware_infra)).
+* The nodes have different configurations (processor types, number of cores, memory size, GPU support, and so on- see [System specifications](/docs/system)).
 If you need a specific feature, make sure to request it in your sbatch script.
 Examples:
     ```bash
     #SBATCH --constraint=avx
     #SBATCH --constraint=avx2